Gog33/Project3/README.md

 #Project 3: HashMap
-This project is divided into four sections, each of which has a different function.
+This project is divided into four sections, each of which have different functionalities and end goals.

 #Section 1:
 **DateTimeOne methods**